Cyb3rPanda/Learning-GitHub/GitBash_Commands.md

 At the first time you try to update your files in the web, its important to config the user name and user mail of GitHub.
 The commands to config the user and the mail are " git config --global user.name "user_example" " and " git config --global user.mail "example@gmail" "

+after config your user and mail, yoy need to use these commands "git add -A", " git commit -m "example of comment" " and "git push"

 *********************************************************************************
 RodriguezJL@LT-RODRIGUEZJL MINGW64 /c/github/Learning-Python (master)